-AHC actively promotes and supports ethics in sport, where ethics can be defined as the application of moral rules, principles, values, and norms.
+The Hive Foundation actively promotes and supports ethics in sport, where ethics can be defined as the application of moral rules, principles, values and norms.
 In line with the policy of the Football Association Club practices the following core values within delivering football opportunities:

 - Fairness

 - Integrity

 - Respect

-- Equality
+- Equity

-Every member within AHC, whether as players, staff, officials, coaches, trustees, volunteers, or supporters must take personal responsibility for ensuring that football activities are fun and fair for all.
-If we fail to do so, we will all suffer.
-To help you to tackle these problems in a coordinated and proactive way, the safeguarding policy addresses the most important ethical issues.
+Every member within The Hive Foundation whether as players, Staff, officials, coaches, trustees, volunteers or supporters - must take personal responsibility for ensuring that football activities are fun and fair for all.
+If we fail to do so, we will all suffer, and so will our Foundation.
+To help you to tackle these problems in a coordinated and proactive way, the Foundation's safeguarding policy addresses the most important ethical issues.
 Please take the time to read it carefully and consider what it means.